top of page

 How do I engage Karen Mann as a developmental editor?

-For an assessment of whether I think I can make significant suggestions on your manuscript, email the following to info@karenmannedits.com: the opening 25 pages of the novel (double-spaced, as .doc, .docx or PDF) and a no longer than one-page, double-spaced synopsis, which identifies the intended audience, gives the total word count, and gives a brief overview of the plot.
-In your email, tell me what you want to achieve in our work together.
+For an assessment of whether I think I can make significant suggestions on your manuscript, email the following to info@karenmannedits.com: the opening 25 pages of the novel (double-spaced, as .doc or .docx) and a no longer than one-page, double-spaced synopsis, which identifies the intended audience, gives the total word count, and gives a brief overview of the plot.
+In your email, tell me a bit about yourself.

 After reading the 25 pages and the synopsis, I reply within a week to let you know whether I believe I am the right developmental editor for you.
 Upon request, I will include a sample edit of your 25 pages.